MaxVinValk/Bachelor_Project/README.md

 no argument is provided, the default output directory which can be viewed in the variable dataRoot of the class StatCollector. loadLatest loads the latest run in the folder provided, or if no folder is provided, the default output directory.
-The latest run is determined by latest modification to any folder in the provided directory.
+The latest run is determined by latest modification to any folder in the provided directorya.

 With regards to the plotting functions, plotRun allows one to select 1 specific run to plot.
 You can select it by providing as runIdx the run you want to plot.